RodGal-2020/C1/README.md

 - There is *no other* thing to have in mind *but* the uncertainty of...
 - I'm in *dire need* of a hero.
 - *One must look for themselves*.
+- He got the job *against all odds*.
+- During summer, I always try to *go of / away from the beaten track*, I'm a fan of alternative tourism.
+- I *haven't time / a clue*.